onap/vnfrqts-requirements/docs/Chapter5.rst

 -  An ONAP Volume Module Output Parameter is available as an input parameter (i.e., declared in the parameters: section) only for the module (base or incremental) that the Cinder volume module is associated with.

-The Output parameter name and type must match the input parameter name and type unless the Output parameter is of the type comma\_delimited\_list.
+-  R-07443 The VNF Heat **MUST** match the Output parameter name and type with the input parameter name and type unless the Output parameter is of the type comma\_delimited\_list.